 Ingjaldshólskirkja church and the parish house

-The View-dial at HáholtRegína by the view-dial at Háholt Ingjaldshóll
+The View-dial at Háholt

 The view-dial at Háholt - protecting myself from the attacks of the Arctic tern

 There is a view-dial a little bit further than Ingjaldshóll - in a place called Háholt.
-The view-dial is 41 meters above sea level and shows the names and height of the mountains in the vicinity.
+The view-dial is 41 meters above sea level and shows the names and heights of the mountains in the vicinity.

-If you visit Háholt in the summertime you will have to fight off the Arctic tern as it has all but taken it over.
-We stop by every view-dial in Iceland and take photos of them, but the Arctic tern was so aggressive by this particular view-dial that I had to shield myself with my coat.
+If you visit Háholt in the summertime, you will have to fight off the Arctic tern as it has all but taken it over.
+We stop by every view-dial in Iceland and take photos of them, but the Arctic tern was so aggressive at this particular view-dial that I had to shield myself with my coat.
 I think the Arctic tern was nesting right behind me, so no wonder they were aggressive!

 My husband photographing the view-dial at Háholt

-If you want to visit this view-dial then turn right by the sign on which is written Sjónskífa.
-Here you can see the location of the gravel road for the view-dial.
-Let's return back to road 574 and drive for 1 km towards the small village of Rif, which you will see on your left-hand side.
+Let's return to road 574 and drive for 1 km towards the small village of Rif, which you will see on your left-hand side.

-To visit this area it is best to rent a car in Reykjavík and spend a couple of days exploring the whole Snæfellsnes peninsula.
+To visit this area, it is best to rent a car in Reykjavík and spend a couple of days exploring the whole Snæfellsnes peninsula.

-If you want to read up on the Magical Snæfellsnes Peninsula then I have written an I-V part travel-blog on what there is to see and do here on the peninsula:
+If you want to read up on the Magical Snæfellsnes Peninsula, then I have written an I-V part travel blog on what there is to see and do here on the peninsula:

 The Magical Snæfellsnes peninsula - part I